CISC-CMPE-327/Information-2021/A0-contract.md

 First, make sure everyone in the team reads and understands all the steps from [README.md](README.md).
 All the team members should know how to use git for creating branches, making commits, pushing changes, and creating PRs.
 To submit this form, one of the team members following all the steps from [README.md](README.md).
+After, go to onQ's group page under the communications tab, select a group number and ask all team members to enroll on that group through onQ.

 **Directly using the GitHub web interface to upload/edit files is not allowed. (except the course instructor 😄) **